-It’s unlikely you’ll find a program that covers all the above, and that’s a good thing!
-Different programs like to specify their curriculum to a certain type of student, so make sure you get a good understanding of who a certification is geared towards before signing up.
+It’s unlikely you’ll find a program covering all the above, which is a good thing!
+Different programs like to specify their curriculum to a certain type of student, so make sure you understand who certification is geared towards before signing up.

-There’s typically not a traditional application process like you would see in undergraduate or graduate programs, allowing a low barrier to entry to receive an education backed by top institutions.
-Some critics of data science certifications have said that these programs diminish the value and prestige of these high caliber schools, while others say that this allows increased educational accessibility to a wider range of people, an objectively positive step in boosting tech education efforts on a national and global scale.
+There’s typically no traditional application process like in undergraduate or graduate programs, allowing a low entry barrier to receiving an education backed by top institutions.
+Some critics of data science certifications have said that these programs diminish the value and prestige of these high-caliber schools.
+In contrast, others say that this allows increased educational accessibility to a broader range of people, which is an objectively positive step in boosting tech education efforts on a national and global scale.

 Academic Data Science Certifications: What Do They Cost and How Long Do They Take?

-Where data science bootcamps generally have a very standardized price and duration, data science certifications have tons of variability.
+Data science bootcamps generally have a very standardized price and duration.
+Data science certifications have tons of variability.
 This is great, as it adds to your ability to compare and contrast options to find the one that fits best for you.

-For example, on one end of the spectrum is Columbia University’s Data Science for Executives Certification, which is a series of courses, each with their own certification, that last five weeks each.
+For example, Columbia University’s Data Science for Executives Certification is on one end of the spectrum, a series of courses, each with their certification, that last five weeks each.
 The fee for each of these five-week courses is $347.
-This serves as a reasonable way to get exposure to exactly the skills you want, all from a competitive school, without much commitment.
+This serves as a reasonable way to get exposure to precisely the skills you want, all from a competitive school, without much commitment.

-There are also programs like Stanford’s Mining Massive Data Sets Certificate, which can last anywhere from one to three years (somewhat self-paced), and costs $18,900.
-The target audience here would certainly be someone who is looking for a long-term, in-depth deep dive into this subsection of data science while also working a full-time job.
+There are also programs like Stanford’s Mining Massive Data Sets Certificate, which can last anywhere from one to three years (somewhat self-paced) and costs $18,900.
+The target audience would certainly be looking for a long-term, in-depth deep dive into this subsection of data science while also working a full-time job.

-You’ll commonly see six month programs in the $5,000 range, but there are truly credible options to match almost all levels of time commitment and affordability.
-When it comes to self-paced programs especially, you’re afforded the ability to really customize your educational experience around your life circumstances, which is perfect for those with many other commitments and obligations.
+You’ll commonly see six-month programs in the $5,000 range, but there are truly credible options to match almost all-time commitment and affordability levels.
+When it comes to self-paced programs especially, you’re afforded the ability to customize your educational experience around your life circumstances, perfect for those with many other commitments and obligations.

 Data Science Industry Certifications

-In addition to academically backed certifications, many prospective data scientists may prefer industry certifications, which are often very focused toward a specific skill.
-In many cases, these programs are created by the company that created the software being taught, such as Microsoft running a certification for Azure, and SAS creating a certification for their statistical programming language of the same name.
-Because these certifications are accredited by the source of their creation, they typically hold extra meaning and credibility; no one is questioning someone’s ability to use SAS if SAS themselves give you a certificate for it.
+In addition to academically backed certifications, many prospective data scientists may prefer industry certifications, often focused on specific skills.
+In many cases, these programs are created by the company that created the software being taught, such as Microsoft running a certification for Azure and SAS creating a certification for their statistical programming language of the same name.
+Because the source of their creation accredits these certifications, they typically hold extra meaning and credibility.
+No one is questioning someone’s ability to use SAS if SAS themselves gives you a certificate for it.

-Other industry certifications mirror the setup of universities, in that they aim to teach a full, well-rounded slate of data science skills.
-These programs are hosted by high-profile, tech-focused, and reputable companies such as IBM, Google, Cloudera, among others.
+Other industry certifications mirror the setup of universities in that they aim to teach a complete, well-rounded slate of data science skills.
+These programs are hosted by high-profile, tech-focused, and reputable companies such as IBM, Google, and Cloudera.
 The subjects taught in these more generalized programs typically mirror the skills discussed above in the academic certifications section.

-One other flavor of industry certifications are the programs that are run by a formal tech organization.
-This includes the Data Science Council of America’s (DASCA) Principle Data Scientist Certificate, the Certified Analytics Professional (CAP) Certificate, the Open Certified Data Scientist (CDS) Certificate, and the Institute for Operations Research and the Management Sciences (INFORMS) Certificate.
-These are often geared toward more established industry professionals, and have a selective application process.
-If, however, you qualify and see relevance in these programs to your career, they can be a massive asset and upgrade to your resume.
+One other flavor of industry certifications is the programs run by a formal tech organization.
+This includes the Data Science Council of America’s (DASCA) Principle Data Scientist Certificate, the Certified Analytics Professional (CAP) Certificate, the Open Certified Data Scientist (CDS) Certificate, and the Institute for Operations Research and Management Sciences (INFORMS) Certificate.
+These are often geared toward more established industry professionals and have a selective application process.
+However, if you qualify and see the relevance of these programs to your career, they can be a massive asset and upgrade your resume.

 Data Science Industry Certifications: How Much Do They Cost and How Long Do They Take?

-One major difference between industry and academic certifications is that the industry programs are almost entirely self-paced, taught online via on-demand, pre-recorded videos, and priced based on the accompanying exams that are taken at the end of the course.
-These exams serve as the primary way that a student can earn their certification, legitimizing their proficiency with the given skill or programming language.
-In fact, all of the course content leading up to the exam is often completely free in these programs; you’re simply paying an exam fee to take the test and achieve certification.
+One major difference between industry and academic certifications is that the industry programs are almost entirely self-paced, taught online via on-demand, pre-recorded videos, and priced based on the accompanying exams taken at the end of the course.
+These exams serve as the primary way students can earn their certification, legitimizing their proficiency with the given skill or programming language.
+All course content leading up to the exam is often completely free in these programs; you’re simply paying an exam fee to take the test and achieve certification.
 To reiterate, the on-demand nature of these classes makes almost all industry certifications 100 percent self-paced.
-With consistent work, most students should be able to get through the material of each program in anywhere between a couple weeks to a few months.
+With consistent work, most students should be able to get through the material of each program in anywhere between a couple of weeks to a few months.

 Online Data Science Certifications

 Because these programs are generally marketed toward those that already have a full-time job and require flexibility, data science certificates tend to be fully online, remote programs.
-That is especially true for industry certifications, whose lecture content tends to come in the form of pre-recorded videos.
-Still, certifications that are accompanied with an exam to receive accreditation will often have a physical location that you attend to take the test.
-These proctored tests ensure academic honesty in order to further legitimize the certificate.
+That is especially true for industry certifications, whose lecture content comes in pre-recorded videos.
+Still, certifications accompanied by an exam to receive accreditation will often have a physical location that you attend to take the test.
+These proctored tests ensure academic honesty to legitimize the certificate further.

-Academic certificates are also largely in person, though you will see many of the programs offer both on-campus and online options, which helps in facilitating a sense of community among students that are looking to transition into the field.
+Academic certificates are also mainly in person, though you will see many of the programs offer both on-campus and online options, which helps facilitate a sense of community among students looking to transition into the field.
 Still, the COVID-19 crisis has accelerated the shift toward online learning, so remote certificates should continue to gain an increasing proportion of students and courses, even once the pandemic ends.